geopetro/anglerphish/README.md

 ```
 time="2020-07-29T01:24:08Z" level=info msg="Please login with the username admin and the password 4304d5255378177d"
 ```

-Releases of Gophish prior to v0.10.1 have a default username of `admin` and password of `gophish`.

 ### Documentation

-Documentation can be found on our [site](http://getgophish.com/documentation).
-Find something missing?
-Let us know by filing an issue!
+Documentation of the original gophish can be found on the official [site](http://getgophish.com/documentation).

 ### Issues